Flying Internationally with Restricted Dog Breeds

 Hello,

-Thanks for the question, we'd be happy to offer some guidance.
+Thanks for the question; we'd be happy to offer some guidance.
 Breeds such as Pit Bulls and Staffordshire Terriers are often listed as "restricted" because of historic breed bans rather than health issues.
-Though you'll find plenty of evidence to support the fact that these breeds are no more dangerous than any other (as we're sure you already know), their size, appearance and possible strength still dictates the policies of many countries and airlines.
+Though you'll find plenty of evidence to support the fact that these breeds are no more dangerous than any other (as we're sure you already know), their size, appearance, and possible strength still dictate the policies of many countries and airlines.

-We often refer to breed-specific legislation resources online when helping our clients plan out international moves, as some countries do not allow certain breeds to be imported.
-For example, we helped a dog named Stan move to the Netherlands in 2013 when his owner found out that he wouldn't be able to go to Denmark, where Pit Bulls are banned.
-Advance planning and creative solutions might be necessary for your move, as well, so it's great that you're starting the process now.
+We often refer to breed-specific legislation resources online when helping our clients plan international moves, as some countries do not allow certain breeds to be imported.
+For example, we helped a dog named Stan move to the Netherlands when his owner found out that he couldn't go to Denmark, where Pit Bulls are banned.
+Advance planning and creative solutions might also be necessary for your move, so it's great that you're starting the process now.

 As far as travel crates, this is up to the airline.
 United (an airline we often choose to fly with) requires that Pit Bulls and a few other breeds travel in reinforced crates meeting IATA Container Requirement #82.
-KLM, Lufthansa and British Airways are also airlines that we typically select, so we recommend researching the current rules and procedures of these carriers when planning your dog's move.
+KLM, Lufthansa, and British Airways are also airlines that we typically select, so we recommend researching these carriers' current rules and procedures when planning your dog's move.

-We also recommend contacting the Ministry of Agriculture in Bulgaria as well as any local authorities and vets who may be able to shed light on how Pit Bulls are regulated (if at all) there.
-Every country is different, and it's best to learn as much as you can about laws and cultural attitudes before you go.
+We also recommend contacting the Ministry of Agriculture in Bulgaria and any local authorities and vets who may be able to shed light on how Pit Bulls are regulated (if at all) there.
+Every country is different, and it's best to learn as much as possible about laws and cultural attitudes before you go.

 Finally, we recommend that all dogs have a period of crate acclimation before traveling.
-Especially because you mentioned your dog can feel nervous in certain crates, we suggest taking a look at these dog crate training tips soon.
+Especially because you mentioned your dog can feel nervous in certain crates, we suggest looking at these dog crate training tips soon.

-Hopefully this helps!
-Just let us know if you think you'd like some help arranging this move (you can fill out our online consultation form at your convenience), and good luck with everything.
+Hopefully, this helps!
+Just let us know if you'd like some help arranging this move (you can fill out our online consultation form at your convenience), and good luck with everything.

 Pet Travel Details: